sid6i7/programming-guide/README.md

    docker compose up
    ```

-The project should be up when you visit localhost
+The project should be up when you visit localhost.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>